heimrichhannot/contao-login-registration-bundle/README.md

 | AdjustUsernameEvent       | Manipulate the username before checking for existing user or creating a new one. |
 | PrepareNewMemberDataEvent | Adjust the new member data before the member is created.                         |
 | BeforeParseModuleEvent    | Manipulate the template data before rendering the frontend module.               |

+#### Exception handling

+To pass an exception to the user, you can throw a `\HeimrichHannot\LoginRegistrationBundle\Exception\InvalidRegistrationException` in your `PrepareNewMemberDataEvent` or `AdjustUsernameEvent` listener.
+To adjust the message, that will be displayed to the use, use the `BeforeParseModuleEvent`.